Betty by Gary Delainey and Gerry Rasmussen for February 24, 2020

 32. Missing large

-washatkc Premium Member about 4 years ago
+washatkc Premium Member over 4 years ago

 The door doesn’t bother me.
 But people using the handicapped power carts does bother me.
 I know you can’t always tell.
 But some people that use them are lazy.